skip to content

 While you could incur a penalty for missing an income slip and under-reporting your income, it is also important to keep track of slips that support income tax deductions or credits, such as charitable donation receipts and medical expense receipts.

 Although tax slips for income are reported to the CRA and can be accessed using CRA’s My Account, the same is not true for charitable donation receipts or medical expense receipts.
-If you donate to several charities, it can be difficult to make sure that you have all the receipts to support your claim for donations, as they could be sent throughout the year when donations are received, or at the end of the year.
+If you donate to several charities, it can be difficult to make sure that you have all the receipts to support your claim for donations as they could be sent throughout the year when donations are received or at the end of the year.

 Don't let a third party's oversight add to your tax bill.
-Taking the time to manage and collect your information slips and tax receipts before filing your income tax return can help you avoid paying unnecessary taxes, interest, and penalties.
+Taking the time to manage and collect your information slips and tax receipts before filing your tax return can help you avoid paying unnecessary taxes, interest, and penalties.

-How BDO can help
+How we can help

 The information in this publication is current as of Jan.
-16, 2025.
+9, 2026.

 This publication has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The publication cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact BDO Canada LLP to discuss these matters in the context of your particular circumstances.
 BDO Canada LLP, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this publication or for any decision based on it.